This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

-An infant skull fracture settlement is the monetary award won on behalf of a child that was wrongfully injured during or shortly after childbirth.
+An infant skull fracture settlement is the monetary award for a baby wrongfully injured during or shortly after childbirth.
 A lawyer experienced in birth injury medical malpractice is a valuable ally.
-They can make sure parents and children have the best chance of winning compensation to help pay for the care an injured child will need.
+They can make sure parents and children have the best chance of getting compensation to help pay for the care an injured child will need.

 Infant Skull Fractures

-The infant skull is soft, flexible, and vulnerable to damage.
-More importantly, the brain beneath the skull is susceptible.
-An injury that causes a skull fracture has the potential to cause severe damage to the brain.
+An injury that causes a skull fracture can cause mild to severe damage to the brain.
 Immediate concerns are hematomas and hemorrhages that can put dangerous pressure on the brain and may need to be surgically corrected right away.

 A child born with a skull fracture that causes brain damage may also suffer from recurring seizures and may have physical disabilities, developmental delays, behavioral challenges, and cognitive impairments.